sacchinbhg/Ros-Noetic-RPLIDAR/README.md

 You should see rplidar's scan result in the rviz.

 You can also use this repository to see the ros topics used and message types.
-Using this information you can use hector slam to make a Simoultaneous Localization and mapping robot.
-Currently working on that repository.
+Using this information you can use hector slam to make a Simoultaneous Localization and mapping robot which you can find here: https://github.com/sacchinbhg/Hector-Slam-Noetic.git